Blockstream/satellite/doc/docker.md

 A Docker image is available to be used as the *Blockstream Satellite host*, that is, the system with everything you need to interface with the supported satellite receivers.
-All you need to do is run the `blockstream/blocksat-host` Docker image while providing the appropriate resources to the container.
+All you need to do is run the `blockstream/satellite` Docker image while providing the appropriate resources to the container.
 This process is explained next.

 ## Standalone Receiver

 There are no special requirements to communicate with the standalone receiver from a container.
-You can launch the `blocksat-host` image as follows:
+You can launch the `satellite` image as follows:

 ```
 docker run --rm -it \
     -v blocksat-cfg:/root/.blocksat/ \
-    blockstream/blocksat-host
+    blockstream/satellite
 ```

 Note the `blocksat-cfg` named volume is meant to provide persistent storage for